 Unfortunately, STARZ only accepts a limited number of payment methods.
 You can pay with VISA, Mastercard, or Discover cards, which is a significant limitation for those who like to use other payment methods like PayPal.
 However, read on to learn about a number of other ways you can subscribe to STARZ.

 You may not want to purchase STARZ as a standalone streaming service.
 Instead, you can add it to one of several streaming services currently available.
 If you want to make STARZ part of a package of other channels, you can add it to the following streaming services as an add-on.

-Philo is a low-cost live TV streaming service that offers 60+ channels for $25/month.
-The service recently added STARZ as an add-on network, which you can attach to your service for $9 per month.
+Philo is a low-cost live TV streaming service that offers 60+ channels.
+The service recently added STARZ as an add-on network.
 It includes 3 STARZ channels: STARZ, Encore and Kids & Family.
 However, you can use your Philo account to sign in to the native STARZ app and access the complete on-demand library.